 - A. Roll Call

 - B. Chief Executive Officer Report

 - C. Policy/Rule Report

-- D. Closed Session
+- D. Public Participation

+- E. Closed-Session

-- E. Closed Session Items
+- F. Closed Session Items

-- F. Reading and Consideration of Minutes
+- G. Reading and Consideration of Minutes

-- G. Unfinished Business
+- H. Unfinished Business

-- H. Resolutions
+- I. Resolutions

-- I. Policies
+- J. Policies

-- J. Board Rules
+- K. Board Rules

-- K. Communications
+- L. Communications

-- L. Non-Delegable Reports
+- M. Non-Delegable Reports

-- 1. Board Office; General Counsel; Inspector General
+- 1. Board Office: General Counsel; Inspector General

 - 2. Chief Executive Officer

 - 3. Chief Management Officers

 - 4. General Counsel

-- M. Delegable Reports
+- N. Delegable Reports

-- 1. Chief Executive Officer
+- Chief Executive Officer

 - 2. Chief Management Officers

-- 3. General Counsel
+- General Counsel

-- N. New Business
+- O. New Business

-- O. Adjournment
+- P. Adjournment

 - Sec.
+2-4.1 Public Participation at Meetings.
+At each regular and special meeting which is open to the public, members of the public and employees of the district shall be afforded time, subject to reasonable constraints, to comment to or ask questions of the Board.
+The Board President shall establish and publish guidelines that will govern the public participation portion of each meeting.

+- Sec.
 2-5.
 Rules of Order.
 The Rules of Parliamentary Practice embraced in the most recent edition of Robert's Rules of Order shall govern the Board of Education in all cases in which they are not inconsistent with the Rules of the Board of Education.

 - Sec.
 2-6.
 Amendment and Suspension of Rules.
 The Rules of the Board of Education may be repealed, amended or added to only at a regular meeting and by a vote of two-thirds of the full membership.
 Any and all amendments to these Rules shall specify therein the chapter and section thereof sought to be amended.

-The Rules may be suspended at any regular meeting by a majority of the full membership then serving; provided, however, that these Rules shall not be suspended for the purpose of repealing, amending, or adding to the same except by a vote of two-thirds of the full membership.
+The Rules may be suspended at any regular meeting by a majority of the full membership then serving: provided, however, that these Rules shall not be suspended for the purpose of repealing, amending, or adding to the same except by a vote of two-thirds of the full membership.